-Why I design: A pivotal early moment in my journey as an interaction designer was a result of spending time with my grandparents in the mountainside of Hiroshima, around 2009.
+Why I design: A pivotal early moment in my journey as a designer was a result of spending time with my grandparents in the mountainside of Hiroshima, around 2009.
 My grandparents were deeply disappointed that it would be years, if ever, before they could meet their newborn great granddaughter in Washington D.C.

 As farmers, they were anchored to their land which requires constant maintenance.
 Additionally, due to my grandmother’s worsening health issues, they feared the journey across the ocean would be too much for them.
 I took it upon myself to teach the audacious mid-80 year olds how to use a computer so that they could at least meet the baby over the web.